MaastrichtU-IDS/cohort-explorer/README.md

 > [!NOTE]
 >
 > You can reupload a cohort dictionary that have been already uploaded (in case you need to fix something).
 The mappings defined via the Cohort Explorer will be kept, as long as the variables names do not change.

+## ⚠️ Known issues

+Here are a known "issues" with the Cohort Explorer, and how to fix them:

+- [ ] If you logged in with a Decentriq user that does not have access to the Cohort Explorer, and need to re-login with another user: you will need to clear cache and cookies.
+Because Auth0 will keep your login in mind for some time, and it can be quite tricky to reset (they don't give the tools for managing that properly).
+- [ ] After a period of inactivity you might see a black screen with an error message, in this case just reload the page

 ## 🗺️ Technical overview